nickhward/DataSciencePrep/README.md

 ## 🛠 Usage

-To get started, download the app from the [App Store](AppStoreLinkHere).
-Navigate through the different sections and choose a topic.
-Your learning journey begins!
+This is just a GitHub repository that you can use as a dev app for personal use.
+It is not on the app store.

 ## 🧪 Future Scope

-We are constantly working on adding more concepts and practice questions to the app.
+I am constantly working on adding more concepts and practice questions to the app.
 Stay tuned for more updates!

 ## 💡 Contributions